Hear No Evil (Young Thug EP)

-Hear No Evil is the debut extended play by American rapper Young Thug.
+Hear No Evil is the debut extended play (EP) by American rapper Young Thug.
 It was released on April 13, 2018, by 300 Entertainment and Atlantic Records.
 It features guest appearances from Nicki Minaj, Lil Uzi Vert, and 21 Savage, with production from Southside, DJ Spinz, Rex Kudo, and Charlie Handsome.
 The EP emphasizes deafness and sign language in its title, along with the video for "Anybody".

-The album was supported by one single: "Anybody" featuring Nicki Minaj.
+The EP was supported by one single: "Anybody" featuring Nicki Minaj.

 Background and release

 The release of the project came as a contradiction to a statement Young Thug made earlier that year, stating:

 I got a brother that can't hear, so I want to act deaf for a year.
 I ain't going to put out no music this year.

 On April 9, 2018 and April 10, 2018, Thug tweeted a couple of cryptic messages that simply read, "3" or "Three".

 On April 11, 2018, Thug teased the music video for "Anybody" featuring Nicki Minaj, which was released in a sign language music video, ahead of the EP's release on April 12, 2018.
 It features an adolescent, a young man and a woman performing the song's lyrics in sign language.

 On April 12, 2018, the cryptic messages was revealed as a 3-track EP.
 Thug revealed the EP's title and tracklist via Twitter.

 The project is inspired by Thug's brother Deaf Greg, who is featured on the cover art.